ibm-cloud-docs/hpc-ibm-spectrumlsf/accessing-rest-api-pacclient.md

- download  --- Download job data for a job upload    --- Upload job data for a job usercmd   --- Perform a user command useradd   --- Add a user to IBM Spectrum LSF Application Center userdel   --- Remove a user from IBM Spectrum LSF Application Center userupd   --- Updates user email in CSV format from IBM Spectrum LSF Application Center. pacinfo   --- Displays IBM Spectrum LSF Application Center version, build number and build date notification --- Displays the notification settings for the current user.
+ download  --- Download job data for a job upload    --- Upload job data for a job usercmd   --- Perform a user command useradd   --- Add a user to {{site.data.keyword.spectrum_full_notm}} Application Center userdel   --- Remove a user from {{site.data.keyword.spectrum_full_notm}} Application Center userupd   --- Updates user email in CSV format from {{site.data.keyword.spectrum_full_notm}} Application Center. pacinfo   --- Displays {{site.data.keyword.spectrum_full_notm}} Application Center version, build number and build date notification --- Displays the notification settings for the current user.
-          --- Registers notifications for a workload. flow          --- Show details for one or more flow instances from IBM Spectrum LSF Process Manager. flowaction    --- Perform an action on a flow instance from IBM Spectrum LSF Process Manager. flowdef       --- Show details for one or more flow definitions from IBM Spectrum LSF Process Manager. flowdefaction --- Perform an action on a flow definition from IBM Spectrum LSF Process Manager. help      --- Display command usage
+          --- Registers notifications for a workload. flow          --- Show details for one or more flow instances from {{site.data.keyword.spectrum_full_notm}} Process Manager. flowaction    --- Perform an action on a flow instance from {{site.data.keyword.spectrum_full_notm}} Process Manager. flowdef       --- Show details for one or more flow definitions from {{site.data.keyword.spectrum_full_notm}} Process Manager. flowdefaction --- Perform an action on a flow definition from {{site.data.keyword.spectrum_full_notm}} Process Manager. help      --- Display command usage

  # Login to the LSF Cluster.
 $ ./pacclient.py logon -l https://$AC_HOST:$AC_PORT -u $AC_USER -p $AC_PASSWORD
 You have logged on to PAC as: lsfadmin